-We talk with Ms Marty Richardson, Associate Statistician & Research Assistant with CIDG.
+We talk with Marty Chaplin (nee Richardson), Associate Statistician & Research Assistant with CIDG.

 Marty completed a BSc in Mathematics (2011) and MSc in Statistical Epidemiology (2012), both at the University of Leeds.
 Marty is currently completing a part-time PhD specializing in meta-analysis of pharmacogenetics data.

 Since joining Liverpool School of Tropical Medicine in 2013, she has provided statistical support two days a week for CIDG.
 This work involves acting as co-author for systematic reviews with meta-analysis, undertaking research into review methodology and completing peer reviews.

 Could you describe where you currently work and what you do there?

 I work as a medical statistician for both the CIDG group, based at Liverpool School of Tropical Medicine, and the Liverpool Reviews and Implementation Group (LRiG), at the University of Liverpool.

 What is a typical day for you?

 I provide statistical support to colleagues in both my teams in the area of systematic reviews and meta-analysis.
 This support mostly involves co-authoring Cochrane reviews, and contributing to clinical and cost effectiveness reviews of new and existing health technologies as part of the National Institute for Health Research (NIHR) Health Technology Assessment programme.
 I am also undertaking a part-time PhD on the meta-analysis of pharmacogenetic studies.

 What prompted you to work in this area?